Robust Low-Rank Matrix Estimation: Asymptotics and Weak sparsity

 By Corollary \ref{thm:oracle} it is known that the assumption $q \log(1+q) = o \left( \frac{n}{\log(p+q)} \right)$ leads to the choice $\lambda_\varepsilon \asymp \sqrt{\log (p+q) /nq}$.
 Therefore, we have

 What can be observed comparing the rates in Equations (\ref{eqn:rate1}) and (\ref{eqn:rate2}) is the presence of the additional term $R(B) - R(B^0)$ in the non-sharp case in contrast to the sharp case.
-Hence, by choosing again the oracle to be the matrix $B^0$ itself we see that the rate of convergence in this case is given by
+We choose again the oracle to be the matrix $B^0$ itself.
+By the one point margin condition derived in Lemma \ref{lemma:1margin} we see that the rate of convergence in this case is given by

 where the constant $C_2$ comes from Lemma \ref{lemma:1margin}.